BIO & VIDEO

 –Member of The Whiffenpoofs of Yale;

-–Married for fourteen years and the father of two children.
+–Married for seventeen years and the father of two children.